deencat/intelcryptobot-v2/.documentation/IntelCryptoBot - Project Management Document.md

   - Added npm scripts for safer test execution
   - Disabled problematic WebKit tests to improve reliability
   - Simplified complex tests to ensure consistent results
+- Implemented Freqtrade integration for trading bot control
+  - Created Freqtrade connection component with status display
+  - Added connection testing functionality with detailed error handling
+  - Implemented start/stop bot controls
+  - Added robust error handling for API communication
+  - Fixed CORS and authentication issues with external API endpoints
+  - Created comprehensive tests for connection reliability
+  - Updated component to use environment variables for configuration

 ## Pending Tasks (High Priority)
 Tasks are prioritized by their order in the associated list.

-1. Implement detailed Settings/Configuration area with form controls
+1. Complete detailed Settings/Configuration area with form controls
+2. Implement better retry and reconnection logic for API endpoints
-2. Add responsive design for optimal desktop usage
+3. Add responsive design for optimal desktop usage
-3. Perform accessibility audit and fix any issues
+4. Perform accessibility audit and fix any issues
+5. Fix remaining linting issues throughout the application

 ## Backlog Tasks
 Tasks are prioritized by their order in the associated list.